… is an incredibly vague symptom and therefore has few to no statistics.

-All that said, because the symptoms of depression and Chronic Fatigue are nearly identical, the following techniques (that combat fatigue) will alleviate the symptoms of depression, but they will not solve the psycho-philosophical aspects of depression.
+All that said, because the symptoms of depression and Chronic Fatigue are nearly identical, the following techniques (that combat fatigue) will alleviate the symptoms of depression.
+Still, they will not solve the psycho-philosophical underpinnings of depression.

 Intravenous (IV) therapy is by far the most efficient and immediate technique to get you feeling 12-hour rested in one to two hours.

 Alternatively, if you’re among the needle-averse, then we can restore you with a course of oral supplements.
 Supplements like:

 - Iron (if your levels test low)

 - Ginseng extract

 We offer the online purchase of supplements through our digital dispensary exclusively to existing patients.

 Internal medicine is not the only way to treat CF and CFS.
 You can also integrate new activities into your day-to-day life.

 Lighter activities like Tai Chi, yoga, walking, and deep breathing exercise are fantastically easy practices to incorporate into your day.

 I do, however, always tell patients to pace themselves and avoid more taxing exercises like running, weight lifting, or intense cardio.
 Exercise is great, but too much too soon will leave you more exhausted than you were.